On Discrete Morse-Bott Theory: Introduction

 R. Forman \cite{forman1998DMT} introduced discrete Morse theory, which is a combinatorial version of Morse theory defined on CW complexes.
 Thus, it is suitable for computing homology and simplifying cell complexes, making it useful in various fields such as topological data analysis \cite{harker2014discrete,mischaikow2013morse}.

-S. Yaptieu \cite{yaptieu2017discrete} proposed a generalized version of discrete Morse theory, called a discrete Morse–Bott function, where isolated critical points are replaced by more general subsets.
-This generalization reflects the structure of Morse–Bott theory in a discrete setting and allows the study of discrete functions with symmetry.
-However, the definition in the preprint slightly differs from intuitive expectations, which implies the existence of some gaps (e.g. Remark~2.1(ii), the proofs of Lemmas~2.3, 2.4, 2.8).
+S. Yaptieu \cite{yaptieu2017discrete} proposed a generalized version of discrete Morse theory, called a discrete Morse-Bott function, where isolated critical points are replaced by more general subsets.
+This generalization reflects the structure of Morse-Bott theory in a discrete setting and allows the study of discrete functions with symmetry.
+However, although this work remains a preprint from 2017, the definition slightly differs from intuitive expectations, which implies the existence of some gaps (e.g. Remark~2.1(ii), the proofs of Lemmas~2.3, 2.4, 2.8).
 Therefore, we improve the definition to fill these gaps and make it more intuitive by extending the concept of critical points in discrete Morse theory to allow critical sets.
-In fact, we demonstrate a discrete Morse–Bott inequality, which naturally generalizes the discrete Morse inequalities known from Morse theory and can be derived from the continuous Morse–Bott theory.
+In fact, we demonstrate a discrete Morse-Bott inequality, which naturally generalizes the discrete Morse inequalities known from the discrete Morse theory \cite{forman1998combinatorial,forman1998DMT} and can be derived from the continuous Morse-Bott theory \cite{David2008MBIneq}.
 The inequality gives an upper bound for the Betti numbers of the underlying complex based on the structure of the critical sets.
-Furthermore, it opens the way for the analysis of data with group actions or symmetries.
+Furthermore, it enables analysis of data using group actions or symmetries.

 The present paper consists of four sections.
 In the next section, we review the fundamental concepts and properties of discrete Morse theory.
-In \S~3, we introduce discrete Morse-Bott function, which is a generalization of discrete Morse function (Theorem~\ref{thmmorse-mb}).
-In the final section, we observe that various properties that hold for discrete Morse functions also hold for discrete Morse–Bott functions, and establish the discrete Morse–Bott inequality (Theorem~\ref{thmmbpoly}), which can be regarded as an extension of the discrete Morse inequalities (Proposition~\ref{rmkmb}).
+In \S~3, we introduce a discrete Morse-Bott function, which is a generalization of a discrete Morse function (Theorem~\ref{thmmorse-mb}).
+In the final section, we observe that various properties that hold for discrete Morse functions also hold for discrete Morse-Bott functions, and establish the discrete Morse-Bott inequality (Theorem~\ref{thmmbpoly}), which can be regarded as an extension of the discrete Morse inequalities (Proposition~\ref{rmkmb}).